Drenderer/cyberplotstyle/README.md

 pip install "dynax @ git+https://github.com/Drenderer/cyberplotstyle.git@main"
 ```

+> [!WARNING]
-!!! warning Make sure to include a commit hash to avoid breaking changes as Cyber Plot Style is still in early development.
+> Make sure to include a commit hash to avoid breaking changes as Cyber Plot Style is still in early development.
 For this replace "main" in the git address with the commit hash of the version that you want to install.

 ## Usage